 - Comparison and judgment

 We live in a world where we are overwhelmed with options.
 Nothing feels simple anymore.
-We have to make so many decisions every day due to how many choices we have for everything.
+We have to make so many tough decisions every day due to how many hard choices we have for everything.

 Living simply in a culture focused on consumerism can feel like a tough task.
 We’re constantly bombarded with advertising messages telling us we need the product they’re selling.